Frank Kabui

-Sir Frank Utu Ofagioro Kabui, GCMG, CSI, OBE, KStJ (born 20 April 1946) was the Governor-General of Solomon Islands from 7 July 2009 to 7 July 2019.
+Sir Frank Utu Ofagioro Kabui, GCMG, CSI, OBE, KStJ (born 20 April 1946) is a former diplomat who was the Governor-General of Solomon Islands from 7 July 2009 to 7 July 2019.

 He was the country's first law graduate in 1975, became a judge and was a former member of the Solomon Islands Bar Association (SIBA), having twice served as its president.

 Career

 Background and legal career

 Kabui was born on 20 April 1946 in the village of Suluagwari, near Malu'u on the island of Malaita.
 He is a former High Court judge and Attorney General.
 He was twice elected President of the Solomon Islands Bar Association, the second time in 2007 to succeed Ranjit Hewagama.
 Whereas David Campbell was Solomon Islands' first local lawyer, Kabui was the country's first law graduate upon completing his studies at the University of Papua New Guinea in 1975.
 Kabui also served as Chairman of the Law Reform Commission.